Best GPS trackers for kids tried and tested

 The smartwatch includes a Class Mode to prevent distractions during school hours, while the Monitoring Activity feature tracks your child's daily steps to encourage a healthy lifestyle.
 Sleep Monitoring provides insights into your child's sleep patterns by showing how many times they roll over at night.

-As with other trackers, you can set up geo-fencing locations with the Security Zone feature to then alert you when your child leaves a pre-defined safe area, ensuring they stay within safe boundaries.
+As with other trackers, you can set up geo-fencing locations with the Security Zone feature to alert you when your child leaves a pre-defined safe area, ensuring they stay within safe boundaries.
 In case of emergencies, the SOS Button allows your child to discreetly alert you with a single press, triggering an immediate call to your phone.

 Our tester found it needed charging regularly, saying, "The battery life isn't as good as the Weenect, which isn't surprising when you consider how many extra features it packs in, but I had to charge it once a day.
 As with the Apple watch, this is fine once you've got into the routine of charging it before bed."